firegento/FireGento_FastSimpleImport2/README.md

     print_r($importerModel->getLogTrace());
     print_r($importerModel->getErrorMessages());

-You can find more examples in our [demo module](https://github.com/magento-hackathon/FireGento_FastSimpleImport2_Demo).
+You can find more examples in our [demo module](https://github.com/magento-hackathon/FireGento_FastSimpleImport_Demo).
-We have implemented a few command line commands which demonstrate the usage of FastSimpleImport2 in a custom module.
+We have implemented a few command line commands which demonstrate the usage of FastSimpleImport in a custom module.

 Requirements